 Whatever the situation, you and your practice should appear polished and professional.
 To ensure a pleasant phone experience for your clients and prospects, here are five simple tips to improve phone etiquette:

 A phone greeting is like a recipe.
-It’s full of ingredients that, when delicately combined, can make a great impression.
+It’s full of ingredients that, when carefully combined, can make a great impression.
 A professional phone greeting has four important ingredients: a salutation, identification of the company, identification of the person handling the call, and an offer of assistance.

 Begin with a friendly salutation, such as “Good Morning,” “Good afternoon,” or “Thank you for calling <firm name>.”